FinnAchatz/perf-oriented-dev/exercises/12/README.md

   - Parsing `lparser.c`
   - Execution `lua_pcallk` in `lua.c`

+  #### Benchmark Phases
+  Looking at the cachegrind output we can clearly see that for the short program we were given, the execution phase dominates the execution time with more than 90%.
+For our small program, the other phases are negligible.

-- LUA_USE_JUMPTABLE is defined in `lvm.c` and defaults to 1 if not defined otherwise.
+- LUA_USE_JUMPTABLE is defined in `lvm.c` and defaults to 1 if not defined explicitly.

   If it is equal to 1, it imports the `ljumptab.h` on line 1153 of `lvm.c`.